RCarloniGertosio/2DecGMCA/README.md

 In contrast to standard BSS problems, the least-square update of the sources is not necessarily stable with respect to noise.
 Thus, an extra Tikhonov regularization is added.

 The separation is comprised of two stages.
-The first stage estimates a first guess of the mixing matrix and the sources (**(warm-up)**); it is required to provide robustness with respect to the initial point.
+The first stage estimates a first guess of the mixing matrix and the sources (**warm-up**); it is required to provide robustness with respect to the initial point.
 The second stage refines the separation by employing a more precise Tikhonov regularization strategy (**refinement**).
 Lastly, the sources are improved during a finale step with the output mixing matrix.

 <a name="start"></a>
 ## Getting Started

 ### Requirements

-SDecGMCA has been developed with Python 3.7.
+DecGMCA has been developed with Python 3.7.

 ### Prerequisites